 The compliance officer expressed concern that there may be a conflict of interest as envisaged by Section 16 of the tender document for the ISDF as Human Settlement Planning would be undertaken by CMAI.

-My goal isn’t to provide you an answer but to provide you information that will generate debate and eventually help Knysna make a decision.
+My goal isn’t to provide an answer but to provide you with information that will generate debate and eventually help Knysna make a decision.
 Key to this will be the current projects and intended projects of Chris Mulder and Associates Incorporated (CMAI), the enormous scope of which the general public is unaware of:

 George Rex Place